stephaniemagdic/travel-tracker/README.md

 ### Project Challenges
- * Learning how to use new packages in a short amount of time always has its challenges, but teaches me how to research wiser.
+ * Learning how to use new packages in a short amount of time always has its challenges, but teaches me how to research and priortize my time wisely.
  * Using thorough error handling and post requests for the 'first' time in a large project like this was challenging and enlightenting.
 Many aha moments.

 ### Project Wins